tapfortap/Documentation/iOSAPIReference.md

 **Return Value**

-  - _TapForTapAppWallAd_ - A new instance of AppWallAd.
+  - _TapForTapAppWall_ - A new instance of AppWall.

 ---